ranftc/WineDatabase/README.md

 Description: My partner Alex and I decided to create a wine database and GUI in java.
 Our program can be broken down into parts based off interfaces and application.
 We focused on imitating a usable ranking website that would contain a user profile and database of wines available.
 The main purpose was to allow the user to rank/filter results based off the features then be able to add wines to their profile.

-Run: WineGUI.java with all other classes in the project folders

-Warnings: This program requires a connection to a specific mySQL server which doesn't always connect.
-Also, the GUI doesn't scale as well depending on the screen.
-The full screen option should help.
+IMPORTANT: This program uses a local server to store the database so it cannot be run by anyone.

 Work Load Distribution: Alex did about 60% of the GUI by laying out all the base framework, specifically the menu bar, outline, and profile page.
 I finished off the GUI table display, implementation of different filtering results, and did all the SQL coding and connections with Java.